Small business fire safety

 - If your business stores dangerous goods, ensure their storage and use adheres to legislative requirements.

 The fire services recommend this checklist to assist your small business to reduce damage caused from fire and to assist in a speedy business recovery:

 - Ensure that all of your staff has sufficient training in what they should do if your small business is exposed to an unexpected fire.

 - Make sure you know what information is important for your business continuity.
 This should include having contingency plans to protect and/or restore all important information (hard copy & IT) like supplier and client lists, business contracts and insurance details.

 - Always ensure your business has sufficient fire insurance.

 - If you feel your staff require training or you need assistance with emergency procedures, contact Commercial Fire Safety Training [external link] on 1800 78 78 48.

 For more information contact your local fire station.

 In an Emergency Call Triple Zero (000)

-A collaboration of Fire & Rescue NSW, NSW Rural Fire Service, ACT Fire Brigade and ACT Rural Fire ServiceTranslations
+A collaboration of Fire and Rescue NSW, NSW Rural Fire Service, ACT Fire Brigade and ACT Rural Fire ServiceTranslations